Alabama Amber Alerts - Child Abduction Alerts

 - The child’s name and abductor and other critical data elements have been entered into the National Crime Information Center (NCIC) system.

-Activating the Alabama AMBER Alert SystemLaw Enforcement:After local Law Enforcement confirms that a child has been abducted, the designated person within the investigating agency will call the Department of Public Safety in Montgomery to advise them a fax is forthcoming.
-DPS will confirm that the criteria has been met for an AMBER Activation and issue an AMBER Alert via the state Emergency Alert System (EAS) using the Child Abduction Emergency (CAE) Code.
+Activating the Alabama AMBER Alert SystemLaw Enforcement:After local Law Enforcement confirms that a child has been abducted, the designated person within the investigating agency will call the State Bureau of Investigation in Montgomery to advise them a fax is forthcoming.
+SBI will confirm that the criteria has been met for an AMBER Activation and issue an AMBER Alert via the state Emergency Alert System (EAS) using the Child Abduction Emergency (CAE) Code.
 The following questionnaire may be used to verify that the criteria for the AMBER Alert have been met.

 If there is compelling evidence that the child is in immediate danger of serious physical injury or death, activate AMBER Alert.